Lithium Ion (Li-Ion) 18650 Cells

 Warehouse AMRs

 Used in "Kiva-style" shelf-lifting robots.
-The high energy density allows these compact robots to lift heavy racks and operate for 8-10 hours on a single charge.
+The high energy density lets these compact bots hoist heavy racks and run 8-10 hours on one charge.

 Hospital Delivery Robots